 Vfiler IPspace: once the Vfiler interface is selected in the previous step it will automatically populate the IP space

 DNS Environment: Select based on filer location and module/environment.
+DO NOT select different site and module DNS.

 DNS Domain & DNS server: Automatically populates DNS domain and DNS server once the DNS Environment is selected.